 Do You comprehend why you were targeted by a narcissist in the first place?
 That should be your number one priority.
 Why did they pick you?
-What is it about you that they felt they could manipulate and take advantage of you.
+What is it about you that they felt they can manipulate and take advantage of you.
 Are you investigating this question now for yourself?
 That’s an important issue because you want to regain your confidence and self-esteem.

 The second step that you owe to yourself is to fix your inner wounds.

-Before your last experience, you may have thought therapy was a joke.
+Before your last experience, you have thought therapy was a joke.
 You can go to multiple therapists, and they can tell you they don’t know how to help you.
 It can really cost you a lot before you find a therapist who has specialized in narcissism with experience.
 A therapist will tell you that you have wounds that have never been addressed right.

 You can have buried pain your entire life.